dhulo6183-oss/second-project/readme.md

 **
 ***
 ****
+*****

-2️⃣ Analyze a Range of Numbers
+🔹 2.
+Analyze a Range of Numbers

-Takes a start and end number as input
+User enters a start and end value

-Checks each number in the range and prints whether it is Even or Odd
+Program:

+Identifies Odd or Even numbers

-Calculates and displays the sum of all numbers in the given range
+Calculates the sum of the range

 Example Output:

-Number is Even
+Number is Odd 2
-Number is Odd
+Number is Even 1
-Sum is: 15
+Sum is: 3

-3️⃣ Exit
+🔹 3.
+Exit

-Gracefully terminates the program
+Exits the program safely

-▶️ How to Run the Program
-Make sure Python 3 is installed on your system

-Open a terminal or command prompt

-Navigate to the project directory

-python 1.py
-🧠 Concepts Used
-while loop

-if-elif-else conditions
+Displays a friendly Thank you message

+🎯 Learning Outcomes

+By completing this project, you will understand:

+Menu-based program design

+Loop and condition logic

-User input using input()
+User input validation basics

-Arithmetic operations

-Pattern printing
+Structured Python coding

+Console-based application flow

-🚀 Future Improvements
+🧠 Future Improvements (Optional)
-Add input validation to avoid crashes

-Improve output formatting

-Add more menu options
+Input validation for wrong entries

+Better Odd/Even message formatting

+Add counting of Odd & Even numbers

+Convert to function-based program

 👨‍💻 Author

 Dhruv Prajapati

-📄